jinxinsdu/blog/_posts/2014-03-14-how to use google.md

 ---
 date: 2014-03-14 18:10:23
 layout: post
-title: How to use google?
+title: How to use Google?
 category: experience
 tags:
 - software